Licensing Process and Requirements

-The pre-application stage gives potential applicants the opportunity to confer with the Maritime Administration and the U.S. Coast Guard to provide an overview of their proposed project, discuss the intricate details of the federal and state application and licensing process, introduce key personnel, and discuss specific financial requirements mandated by the Deepwater Port Act.
-Applicants are encouraged to conduct similar meetings with state and local agencies to review and discuss state requirements and interests.
+The pre-application stage gives potential applicants the opportunity to confer with the Maritime Administration and the U.S. Coast Guard to provide an overview of their proposed project, discuss the intricate details of the Federal and State application and licensing process, introduce key personnel and discuss specific financial requirements mandated by the Deepwater Port Act.
+Applicants are encouraged to conduct similar meetings with State and local agencies to review and discuss State requirements and interests.

 The Maritime Administration, the U.S. Coast Guard and other Federal and State agencies evaluate a newly submitted application for completeness.
-This process takes 26 days, and results in either a Notice of Application published in the Federal Register or a formal rejection by the Maritime Administrator.
+This process takes 26 days (Step 1) and results in either a Notice of Application published in the Federal Register or a formal rejection by the Maritime Administrator.

-- Inadequate information regarding project financing;
+- Inadequate information regarding project financing

-- Fisheries analysis;
+- Fisheries analysis

-- Air quality review;
+- Air quality review

-- Endangered species; and
+- Endangered species

-- Marine habitats.
+- Marine habitats

-Once the application has made it through the federal and state review process and has reached the Record of Decision stage, the Maritime Administrator will render a final decision based on the applicant’s ability to meet and comply with the following nine criteria.
+Once the application has made it through the Federal and State review process (Step 4) and has reached the Record of Decision stage (Step 5), the Maritime Administrator will render a final decision based on the applicant’s ability to meet and comply with the following nine criteria as set forth in the Deepwater Port Act of 1974, as amended and in accordance with other applicable laws and regulations.
 Further, the official Record of Decision will describe the Maritime Administration’s decision to approve, approve with conditions, or deny the application.

 Nine License Requirements/Criteria

-- Financial Responsibility
+1: Financial Responsibility

-Applicants must be financially able to construct, own, and operate the deepwater port, and must provide a financial guarantee or bond sufficient to meet all costs for complete removal of all components of the deepwater port upon revocation or termination of the license and/or facility.
+Applicants must be financially able to construct, own and operate the deepwater port, and must provide a financial guarantee or bond sufficient to meet all costs for complete removal of all components of the deepwater port upon revocation or termination of the license and/or facility.
 Further, applicants must be able to meet the requirements of the Oil Pollution Act of 1990 (33 U.S.C. § 2701 et seq.) as they relate to the Deepwater Port Act.

-- Compliance with Relevant Laws, Regulations, and License Conditions
+2: Compliance with Relevant Laws, Regulations, and License Conditions

-Applicants must comply with relevant laws, regulations, and license conditions, and must state their intention to do so in writing.
+Applicants must comply with relevant laws, regulations and license conditions and must state their intention to do so in writing.

-- National Interest
+3: National Interest

-The construction and operation of the deepwater port must be in the national interest and consistent with national security, energy sufficiency, environmental quality, and other national policy goals and objectives.
+The construction and operation of the deepwater port must be in the national interest and consistent with national security, energy sufficiency, environmental quality and other national policy goals and objectives.

-- International Navigation
+4: International Navigation

 The deepwater port should not interfere with international navigation or other reasonable uses of the high seas, as defined by treaty, convention, or customary international law.

-- Impact on the Marine Environment
+5: Impact on the Marine Environment

 The deepwater port will be constructed and operated using the best available technology to prevent or minimize adverse environmental impact, in accordance with environmental review criteria.

-- National Environmental Laws
+6: National Environmental Laws

 The deepwater port will comply with national environmental laws.
-The application must properly address all relevant provisions of the Clean Air Act, as amended, the Federal Water Pollution Control Act, and the Marine Protection, Research and Sanctuaries Act, as well as other applicable Federal and state environmental laws.
+The application must properly address all relevant provisions of the Clean Air Act, as amended, the Federal Water Pollution Control Act and the Marine Protection, Research and Sanctuaries Act, as well as other applicable Federal and State environmental laws.

-The Secretary of the Army, the Secretary of State, and the Secretary of Defense must be consulted and must express their views on the adequacy of the application and its effect on programs within their respective jurisdictions.
+The Secretary of the Army, the Secretary of State and the Secretary of Defense must be consulted and must express their views on the adequacy of the application and its effect on programs within their respective jurisdictions.

-- Approval of the Governor of the Adjacent Coastal State
+8: Approval of the Governor of the Adjacent Coastal State

-- Consistency with Coastal Zone Management Program
+9: Consistency with Coastal Zone Management Program

-An applicant for a deepwater port license must demonstrate consistency with the Coastal Zone Management Plan of the adjacent coastal states (per the Coastal Zone Management Act of 1972).
+An applicant for a deepwater port license must demonstrate consistency with the Coastal Zone Management Plan of the Adjacent Coastal States, per the Coastal Zone Management Act of 1972.